jdhakai1994/stock-tick/README.md

 - Plots a line graph demonstrating stock's individual performance.
 - Provides a search bar to list out probable matching symbols/tickers and company names based on the keyword entered.

 > If data hasn't loaded, its likely because of the API limit.
-Please try within a minute.
+Please try again in a minute.

 ## Getting Started